iqbalatma/laravel-log-telegram-channel/README.md

 # Laravel Log Telegram Channel
 This is a log handler for custom channel to send log via telegram bot.
 Telegram bot will send message to channel and you can specify log level.

+> [!IMPORTANT]
+> Since telegram bot has limit for sending message, please use this package wisely.
+My recomendation is use this for log high level like emergency or critical.

 ## How to install
 You can install this package via composer
 ```console